gambolputty/wikitable2csv/readme.md

 **Tip:** to use the data in Excel or similar spreadsheet applications paste the result from your clipboard into the first cell of your spreadsheet (or open the downloaded file).
 Set the delimiter character to "comma".

 ## Changelog
+### 2.2.4
+- Added link to JSON converter
+- fixed vulnerability of dependency package
 ### 2.2.3
 - Row-/colspan bugfix, see [#25](../../issues/25)
 ### 2.2.2